mpadge/hackmd-stat-software/regression.md

 - **RE6.2** The default `plot` method should produce a plot of the `fitted` values of the model, with optional visualisation of confidence intervals or equivalent.

+The following standard applies only to software fulfilling RE4.14-4.15, and the conditions described prior to those standards.

 - **RE6.3** Where a model object is used to generate a forecast (for example, through a `predict()` method), the default `plot` method should provide clear visual distinction between modelled (interpolated) and forecast